 - a.
 Understand how to conduct, plan, and follow the proper steps in an investigation, - b.
 Understand the objectives Incident Investigation & report findings, - c.
 Any Critical or Fatal accident must be reported to the Ministry of Labour immediately, - d.
 Ensure that trained personnel are available to conduct a SCAT investigation. - e.
-Report CVOR / company owned vehicle incidents to CVOR Compliance immediately (613) 690-3058.
+Report CVOR / company owned vehicle incidents to your supervisor, and the supervisor will report the incident to CVOR Compliance immediately (613) 282-1034.

-10.2.4 Accident And Close Call Investigations:
+10.2.4 Incident And Close Call Investigations: